About Me (Alex)

 In 2011, I founded the Los Angeles New Court Theatre where I led the company for over six years producing and developing riveting new works as well as revitalizing celebrated classics.

 I have also written several plays.
-My most recent play El Cíclope was a finalist for the 2018 Eugene O’Neill Theater Center’s National Playwrights Conference and is currently a finalist for the 2018 Moss Hart & Kitty Carlisle Hart New Play Initiative, and my full-length Atlas Pit or The Garbage Man’s Son was produced at the Working Stage Theatre in Hollywood, CA. Currently, I am finishing the rough draft of my newest play Stone Point, which I hope to be finished with this winter (crossing my fingers).
+My most recent play El Cíclope was a finalist for the 2018 Eugene O’Neill Theater Center’s National Playwrights Conference and is currently a finalist for the 2018 Moss Hart & Kitty Carlisle Hart New Play Initiative, and my full-length Atlas Pit or The Garbage Man’s Son was produced at the Working Stage Theatre in Hollywood, CA. My latest effort Stone Point will be receiving a reading this June.
 My plays usually feature poetic coincidence teamed with darker themes, creating modern tragedy.

 I have taught classes and led workshops in performance across the country.
 From 2014-2016 I was stationed at Virginia Commonwealth University where I designed the Directing I and II sequence in addition to creating courses in Acting for Web Content as well as Voice-Over and Radio Drama.
 I also assisted in the teaching of courses in Shakespeare, Voice-Speech, and Introduction to Drama.
 Currently I teach acting to some of Hollywood’s most leading up-and-coming actors at Zak Barnett Studios in Los Angeles, CA. My teaching is centered on mining for an person’s individual artistry and fortifying their ability to use this as a collaborative tool in the theatrical process.